Ame-no-oshihomimi: Birth

-He was born out of a kami making competition between Amaterasu and Susanoo.
+He was born out of a kami-making competition between Amaterasu and Susanoo.

 In many versions, Susanoo took Amaterasu's beads and crushed them within his mouth, which created five male kami.
 The first one to be born was Amenooshihomimi, second was Ame-no-hohi, third was Amatsuhikone, fourth was Ikutsuhikone, and Kumanokusubi was the fifth.

 Offer to rule

-In some versions, Amaterasu gave Amenooshihomimi a bronze mirror and this mirror, called Yata no Kagami.
+In some versions, Amaterasu gave Amenooshihomimi a bronze mirror, which was called Yata no Kagami.
 In many versions, Amenooshihomimi is the first to be offered as the ruler of earth however, he turns it down.

 He fell in love with Takuhadachiji-hime, and then later on fathered Ninigi-no-Mikoto.